prodigyfinance/ml2p/docs/tutorial/index.rst

 yourself.
 ML2P does not manage these for you.

 Once you have the docker image, bucket and role set up, you are ready to create your ML2P configuration file.
-Save the follow as `ml2p.yml`:
+Save the following as `ml2p.yml`:

 .. literalinclude:: ml2p.yml
    :language: yaml